Shopify/packwerk/README.md

 - https://github.com/bellroy/graphwerk draws a graph of your package dependencies
 - https://github.com/Gusto/packwerk-vscode integrates packwerk into Visual Studio Code so you can see violations right in your editor
 - https://github.com/Gusto/stimpack sets up Rails autoloading, as well as `rspec` and `FactoryBot` integration, for packages arranged in a flat list.
+Stimpack is quite convenient, but for autoloading we recommend to use `Rails::Engine`s instead.

 ## Development